 Osirus is represented in Egyptian lore by the constellation Orion.
 His sister Isis (to his right) is associated with Sirius.
 Notice her headdress with the two cattle horns.
 (More about this on Page 3.)
 The Egyptian word for Isis translates as "throne".

 Needless to say, the Dogon controversy is fraught with intrigue on many levels.
 At the time of the 1789 French revolution, for example, many of Marcel Griaule's countrymen already had their eye on Sirius.
 It seems the Egyptian goddess Isis, who presides over this star, is at the heart of freemasonry.
 And it was freemasonry that burst onto the Parisian scene shortly before the French monarchy fell.
-If you recall, Benjamin Franklin successfully used his own freemason connections in France to garner financial and military support for the American Revolution in 1776.

 - - -